Ackee-Blockchain/trident/documentation/docs/features/customize-ix-data.md

-# Arbitrary Data
+# Costomize Instruction Data

-Trident allows you to customize Instruction Data to provide structure.
+Trident allows you to customize instruction data.

+Trident by default generates random data for instructions, however, you can customize the data to select specific values.

-For example your Initialize Instruction expects two arguments `start_at` and `end_at` you know that in order for the Instruction to make sense, it is required that the `start_at` < `end_at`.
-Moreover, there should be significant difference between these two.
+For example, your Initialize Instruction expects two arguments: `start_at` and `end_at`.
+You know that in order for the Instruction to make sense, it is required that `start_at` < `end_at`.
+Moreover, there should be a significant difference between these two.
 This can be utilized with the **Arbitrary crate**.

 ```rust